 - 1 large red beet or a bunch of smaller red beets

 - 1/4 cup extra-virgin olive oil

-- 1-2 teaspoons Kosher salt or course sea salt
+- 1-2 teaspoons Kosher salt or coarse sea salt

 Wash and trim the root vegetables.
 Using a mandolin or a really sharp knife, carefully slice the vegetables into very thin slices (1/8 of an inch thick).
 Place the vegetable slices into a bowl and cover with the olive oil.
 Using your hands, massage the oil onto the slices until evenly coated.